onOffice-Web-Org/all-inkl-install/README.md

 3. Run script ("./oo-install.sh")

 ## What is being installed?
-1. WP-CLI (Command line interface for WordPress)
-2. NVM (Version Manager for Node.js)
+1. NVM (Version Manager for Node.js)

 ---